Jaykumaran/Points_is_all_you_Need/README.md

 TO DO:

-- Integrate Molmo and Co-Tracker for natural query based tracking
+- Integrate Molmo and Co-Tracker for natural query based tracking 🚀
-- Couple SAM for Zero Shot Video Seg with Tracking
+- Couple SAM for Zero Shot Video Seg with Tracking ⏸️
-- Bring the Big D for Inpainting and Zero Shot Obj Detection
+- Bring the Big D for Inpainting and Zero Shot Obj Detection ⏸️
-- Sapiens (optionally) for Human centric vision tasks like KPE, Body Parts Seg, Depth Estimation,
+- Sapiens (optionally) for Human centric vision tasks like KPE, Body Parts Seg, Depth Estimation ⏸️